uusama/UsamaTaha/README.md

-you can install the program using the provided Cmake file you will need to download [Dlib model](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2) to be able to run the program . notice this need you to have openCv installed in order to run it.
+you can install the program using the provided Cmake file you will need to download [Dlib model](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2) to be able to run the program . if you need to try collecting the data yourself there's a matlab code to collect the data from the datasets

+notice this need you to have openCv installed in order to run it.
 # P.S
 =====